-Description of Benefit You Pay Routine Eye Exam Includes vision test/refraction and dilation 1 exam per calendar year \$0 Eyewear Option 1 Any amount over Choice of 1 pair per plan year: • Eyeglasses - frame, lenses and fitting; OR, • Contact lenses, conventional or disposable, and fitting \$500 Eyewear Option 2 \$0 Choice of 3 pair of select eyeglasses, frame and lenses, per plan year Eyeglass add-ons include ultraviolet protection and scratch resistant coating, standard no-line bifocals, and transition lenses. \$0
+Description of Benefit You Pay Routine Eye Exam Includes vision test/refraction and dilation 1 exam per calendar year \$0 Eyewear Option 1 Choice of 1 pair per plan year: • Eyeglasses - frame, lenses and fitting; OR, • Contact lenses, conventional or disposable, and fitting Any amount over \$400 Eyewear Option 2 Choice of 3 pair of select eyeglasses, frame and lenses, per plan year May choose prescription sunglasses as 1 pair \$0 Eyeglass add-ons include ultraviolet protection and scratch resistant coating, standard no-line bifocals, and transition lenses. \$0

 ^{}See a network vision provider for more information on your no cost eyeglass option.

 Network vision providers are listed under Optometrists in the Provider Directory and the online provider finder tool.